emptymonkey/dumb/README.md

 # dumb #
-A simple tool that takes output from a smart terminal and makes it dumb.
+A simple tool for stripping control characters and escape sequences from terminal output in *nix.

 #### What? ####

 A smart terminal is a command-line interface that supports fancy features like color highlighting or cursor repositioning.
 All modern Linux command-lines are smart.
-A dumb terminal just prints the characters that were written.
-Nothing else.
+A dumb terminal just prints the characters that were written, nothing else.
+This tool will take smart terminal style output and make it dumb.

 #### How? ####

 Smart terminals work by adding non-printable characters and escape sequences that you never see (or if you do, it looks like garbage.)
-This dumb tool will take the smart output and strip off these control characters and escape sequences.
+This tool strips off those control characters and escape sequences.

 #### Why? ####

-Occasionally your tty driver gets confused, or you have to examine a large pcap file that contains a tty stream.
-If everything looks like garbage, then run it through dumb.
+Occasionally your tty driver gets confused, or you have to examine a file that contains the remnants of a remote session.
+If you're seeing words mixed with garbage, then try running it through dumb.
 You'll lose out on all of the sweet terminal sugar, but you probably don't need that anyway.

 #### Who? ####